 Rattlesnake master is an herbaceous perennial native to mesic tallgrass prairies, savannas and open rocky woods of the central and eastern United States.
 It is grown as an ornamental for its unique “golf ball” flowers.
 Although it occurs naturally primarily only in southern Wisconsin, it is often cultivated further north as it is hardy in zones 3-8.
 There are two varieties of this plant in the carrot family (Apiaceae): the more common Eryngium yuccifolium var. yuccifolium that this article refers to and southern rattlesnake master, Eryngium yuccifolium var. synchaetum, from wet pine savannas on the coastal plain from southeast North Carolina south into Florida, with much narrower leaves and growing in moister conditions.
-The common name “rattlesnake master” refers to the erroneous misconception that Native Americans used the root as an antidote for rattlesnake venom – although it is a diuretic, expectorant and emetic and was used medicinally for other problems.
+The common name “rattlesnake master” refers to the erroneous misconception that Native Americans used the root as an antidote for rattlesnake venom – although it was used medicinally.
 Other less frequently used common names include button snake-root, button eryngo, and beargrass.

 The medium green, bluish, or gray-green foliage is almost entirely basal (a rosette) with just a few rudimentary leaves on the flower spikes.
 The narrow, sword-shaped leaves grow up to 3 feet long, forming a dense clump 2 to 3 feet wide.
 Each stiff leaf has parallel veins, bristly or spiny margins, and a pointed tip, reminiscent of a yucca leaf – hence the specific epithet.
 The foliage dies back after the plant blooms, with a number of offsets developing.